 The Occupational Pension Schemes (Employer Debt) Regulations 2005.
-SI 2005/678 ('the Deficiency Regulations') as amended.
+SI 2005/678 ('the Deficiency Regulations') as amended prior to 6th April 2008.

 Northern Ireland has its own body of law relating to pensions and, in relation to Northern Ireland, references to the Great Britain legislation contained in this Guidance Note should be read as including references to the corresponding Northern Ireland legislation.
 The Appendix shows Northern Ireland legislation corresponding to the Great Britain legislation mentioned in this Guidance Note.
 Except as indicated in the table there is no difference in the numbering of the provisions mentioned in this Guidance Note.

-This Guidance Note has been approved by the Secretary of State in accordance with Section 119 of the Act and the Department for Social Development in Northern Ireland in accordance with Article 116 of the Pensions (Northern Ireland) Order 1995.
+Previous versions of this Guidance Note were approved by the Secretary of State in accordance with Section 119 of the Act and the Department for Social Development in Northern Ireland in accordance with Article 116 of the Pensions (Northern Ireland) Order 1995.
+The requirement for Secretary of State approval (and for approval by the Department for Social Development in respect of Northern Ireland legislation) has now been withdrawn, and was not required for this version (v4.8).